tommasocarraro-sony/recsys-agent/README.md

 ## Prerequisites

-- You should have Docker and Conda installed.
+- You should have [Docker](https://www.docker.com/) and [Conda](https://www.anaconda.com/docs/getting-started/miniconda/main) installed.
-- You must have an OpenAI API subscription.
+- If you want to use the OpenAI inference provider, you must have an OpenAI API subscription.
+- If you want to self-host your model, you should have [Ollama](https://ollama.com/) installed.

 ## Installation instructions